Choosing a Hike in Jackson Hole

 Three things to note: you will need a park pass to access most Grand Teton trailheads.
 The driving time to most trailheads from Jackson and Teton Village averages around 30 minutes, so factor that into your day’s plan.
 In addition, if you’re planning on an overnight stay, visit a ranger station to obtain a permit and bear-proof canister.

-Hiking the Jackson Hole National Forests
+Hiking Jackson Hole's Bridger-Teton National Forest

 Grand Teton National Park is definitely not the whole story when it comes to hiking in Jackson Hole.
 In fact, the whole valley is surrounded by protected wilderness, comprising mainly different sections of the Bridger-Teton National Forest.